 Keita inadvertently gets wrapped up in the underworld of Africtown and has the corrupt president seeking to capture him after John plants a USB stick in his back pack to keep it safe.
 Keita is running for a love of the sport, running to save a life and running to keep ahead of the corruption and violence that awaits him.

 This is a novel that keeps the reader turning the pages, wondering what will happen next and worried about the safety of Keita.
-I really enjoyed this novel after loving The Book of Negros yet struggling to finish Blackberry Sweet Juice.
+I really enjoyed this novel after loving The Book of Negros.
 I am looking forward to hearing Hill speak about the Illegal and share the story of publishing his sister’s book following her untimely death.
 I am hoping that there will be an opportunity for questions as I would like to know what led to the development of a fictitious country rather than writing about a country currently enveloped in corruption and despair.